WohlSoft/Moondust-Project/LazyFixTool/LazyFixTool_Readme.txt

    LazyFixTool [--help] /path/to/folder [-O/path/to/out] [-W] [-N] [-G]

- --help              - Display this help /path/to/folder     - path to directory with pair of GIF files -O/path/to/out      - path to directory where will be saved new images
+ --help              - Display this help /path/to/folder     - path to a directory with a pair of GIF files -O/path/to/out      - path to a directory where the new images will be saved
-                       Note: (with -W flag will be ingored) -W                  - Walk in subdirectores
+                       Note: (with -W flag will be ignored) -W                  - Walk in subdirectores
  -N                  - Don't create backup
  -G                  - Make gray shades on masks is more dark

-if -O will not be defined, PNG images will be saves in same folder, where placed GIF images.
+if -O will not be defined, the PNG images will be saved in the same folder, where the GIF images are placed.
 --------------------------------------------------------------------------------
 Examples: